Huanchaco

 The dry season (April to October) is ideal for outdoor activities.

-Bring light clothing for the day and a sweater for cooler evenings.
+Bring light clothing for the day and a sweater for cool evenings.

 VI.
 Where to Eat in Huanchaco?